-The Photographic and Digital media course is a separate course to the Visual Arts course and covers aspects specifically relating to the fields of Photography, digital graphics and video.
-Students may do both Photographic and Digital media and Visual Arts as whilst the courses may complement one another, they are different entities.
+The Photographic and Digital media course is a separate course to the Visual Arts course and covers aspects specifically relating to the fields of Photography, digital imaging and video.
+Students may do both Photographic and Digital media and Visual Arts.